AtDexters-Lab/nexus-proxy-server/docs/tpm-attestation-impl-plan.md

 ## Open Questions / Decisions

 - **Token transport format**: Stage 0/Stage 1 messages can be plain text JWTs on the WebSocket, but consider wrapping them in JSON (`{ "type": "token", "stage": 0, "jwt": "..." }`) for extensibility.
 - **Remote verifier API contract**: Clarify whether the verifier returns decoded claims, a verified token with embedded claims, or simply a success/failure; adjust client accordingly.
+When no remote verifier is configured, fall back to local HMAC validation using `backendsJWTSecret`.
-- **Authorizer health endpoint semantics**: Need a concrete schema (e.g., `{"status":"healthy"}`) and authentication method (mTLS, bearer token, or pinned cert).
+- **Authorizer health endpoint semantics**: Treat HTTPS 200 responses as healthy; any non-200 or connection/TLS error triggers maintenance deferral.
+Additional auth is optional unless operators require it.
-- **State cleanup**: Decide how long to keep attestation metadata after backend disconnects; likely drop immediately.
+- **State cleanup**: Keep only transient per-backend attestation state (current nonce, timers, maintenance counters) and drop it immediately after disconnect.
-- **Backpressure during re-auth**: Currently we plan to let traffic continue; verify no extra buffering is required.
+- **Backpressure during re-auth**: Traffic continues during re-auth; confirm timers/grace logic assume no buffering.

 ## Suggested Iteration Order